OML-NPA/Open-Machine-Learning-Software/README.md

 ### Project support
 We use a voluntary support scheme in order to finance the development.

-Software can be supported by direct donation
+Software can be supported by donations.

-Financial report detailing incomes and expenses is published monthly.
+Financial reports detailing incomes and expenses are published monthly.